Testing & Diagnostics

 We use an in-home sleep diagnostic company that bills all commercial insurance, including Medicare.
 The test evaluates oxygen saturation and respiratory excursion, and uses a recorded microphone to evaluate for abnormal palatal noises to detect subtle and obvious apnea events.
 The test also distinguishes the difference between central (brain mediated) mechanisms versus obstructive mechanisms.

-One of its most important utilities for our patient base is that it will detect clinically relevant oxygen deprivation while sleeping, which tends to be correlated to many symptoms such as fatigue, hormone abnormalities, depression, anxiety, high blood pressure, pain sensitivity, headaches, and a long list of other potential associations.
+One of its most important utilities for our client base is that it will detect clinically relevant oxygen deprivation while sleeping, which tends to be correlated to many symptoms such as fatigue, hormone abnormalities, mood, high blood pressure, pain sensitivity, headaches, and a long list of other potential associations.

-Under the guidance of Dr. Yvonne Berry, Natural Balance Wellness Medical Center is nationally known as a cutting-edge center for the treatment and diagnosis of biotoxin illness associated with water damaged buildings (ie. Chronic Inflammatory Response Syndrome - CIRS) associated with mold toxicity.
-We use an array of evidence-based diagnostics to determine if exposure to mold biotoxin (past or present) is central to your health concerns in the form of CIRS, versus just another cog in the complex multi-factorial wheel of ones declining health state.
-Examples of labs Dr. Berry and Dr. Soorya use for initial evaluations are as follows:
+Under the guidance of Dr. Yvonne Berry, Natural Balance Wellness Medical Center developed a cutting-edge treatment and diagnosis approach for people suspected to be suffering from biotoxin illness associated with water damaged buildings (ie. Chronic Inflammatory Response Syndrome - CIRS) associated with mold toxicity.
+We use an array of evidence-based diagnostics to determine if exposure to mold biotoxin (past or present) is central to your health concerns in the form of CIRS,

 - Quest Labs / LabCorp, Shoemaker Biotoxin, Innate Immunity and HLA Testing (Blood)